Greenfield International Stadium

+The Greenfield International Stadium, officially known as The Sports Hub, Trivandrum, is a multi-purpose international stadium located in Kariavattom, Thiruvananthapuram (Trivandrum), Kerala, India.
+Built on 36 acres of land leased from the University of Kerala, it is the country's first DBOT (Design, Build, Operate, and Transfer) model outdoor stadium, boasting a seating capacity of approximately 50,000 spectators.
+Primarily utilized for international cricket and association football, the world-class facility is recognized as India's first fully eco-friendly stadium.
+It has hosted key sporting events, including the 2015 SAFF Championship and various high-profile international cricket fixtures, and was awarded the prestigious David Vickers Award for New Venue of the Year at the 2016 Stadium Business Awards in Madrid, Spain.

 Facilities

 The playing arena has been constructed in line with FIFA and International Cricket Council norms.
 It has a seating capacity for 50,000 spectators.

 The stadium has been demarcated into four zones, where the north zone is dedicated to cricket, the east zone for football and each zone has a players' lounge, gymnasium, media center, and stock room.
 Shopping malls and a food court are placed in the south zone.
 The adjoining Pavilion accommodates the latest facilities for squash, volleyball, basketball, table tennis, and an Olympic size swimming pool.

 The first fully eco-friendly stadium in India, it is surrounded by green plants and also has a rainwater harvesting facility.
 The State Environment Impact Assessment Authority and Pollution Control Board have commended the builders for the green initiatives taken.

 The stadium is 13.3 km from Thiruvananthapuram International Airport, 10.2 km from Thiruvananthapuram North Railway Station, 14.4 km from Thiruvananthapuram Central Railway Station and Central Bus Station Thiruvananthapuram.